Climatepedia

 AOSIS (Alliance of Small Island States)

-An international coalition of small island and low-lying coastal states particularly vulnerable to sea-level rise and other climate impacts; plays a prominent role in climate negotiations.
+An international coalition of small island and low-lying coastal states particularly vulnerable to sea-level rise and other climate impacts.[UNFCCC]

 Atmosphere

-The layer of gases surrounding the Earth, which is essential for supporting life and regulating the planet's climate.
-It is composed of several layers and is highly sensitive to changes in the concentration of greenhouse gases.
+The layer of gases surrounding the Earth, essential for supporting life and regulating the planet's climate.
+It is composed of several layers and is highly sensitive to changes in greenhouse gas concentrations.

 BAU (Business as Usual)